flyteorg/flytesnacks/cookbook/docs/getting_started/optimizing_tasks.md

 at the most granular level of your workflow!

 When this task is executed on a Flyte cluster, it automatically provisions all of the resources that you need.
-In this case that need is distributed training, but Flyte also provides integrations for {ref}`Spark <plugins-spark-k8s>`, {ref}`Ray <kube-ray-op>`, {ref}`MPI <kf-mpi-op>`, {ref}`Sagemaker <aws-sagemaker>`, {ref}`Snowflake <plugins-snowflake>`, and more.
+In this case, that need is distributed training, but Flyte also provides integrations for {ref}`Spark <plugins-spark-k8s>`, {ref}`Ray <kube-ray-op>`, {ref}`MPI <kf-mpi-op>`, {ref}`Sagemaker <aws-sagemaker>`, {ref}`Snowflake <plugins-snowflake>`, and more.